-The music is important in the film.
-Bernard Herrmann’s score here could well be his best work.
+The music is very important in the film.
+Bernard Herrmann’s score for this could well be his best work.
 It is beautiful, romantic, sweeping, spooky, sinister and thrilling.
-At times the music also sounds like it is swirling, I like that because it represents Scottie’s feeling of vertigo.
+At times the music also sounds like it is swirling; I really like that because it represents Scottie’s feeling of vertigo.
 The music adds so much atmosphere to the film.

 The bleak ending also implies that Elster has completely got away with his crimes, and this to me makes that ending all the more dark and disturbing than it already is thanks to that final shot.This is a film that offers plenty for audiences to discuss and ponder over once the film has finished.
 I think that is why I love this one so much.
 This film makes you think and feel and draws us in, just like Madeleine and her problems draw Scottie in.

 The only issues I have with the film are the following points.
 I don’t find it plausible that Elster would have left Judy alive, she knew what they had done and she could have gone to the Police or blackmailed him.
-If Elster wanted no trace left back to him why leave her alive?
+If Elster wanted no trace left back to him of the crime, why leave Judy alive afterwards?